SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 * Message mode: scrttv is started normally and connects to the messaging, :term:`picks <picks>`, :term:`origins <origin>` and inventory are read from the database and received in real time from the messaging.
-Data received from :term:`recordstream`.
+Data are received from :term:`recordstream`.
 * Offline mode: scrttv is started without connection to the messaging, :term:`picks <picks>` and :term:`origins <origin>` are not received in real time from the messaging.
 However, they can be loaded from XML files using the *File* menu.
-The offline mode is invoked when using the option :option:`--offline` or when passing a file name to scrttv at startup, e.g.,
+Data are received from :term:`recordstream` or from file.
+The offline mode is invoked when using the option :option:`--offline` or when passing a file name to scrttv at startup.
+Example:

   .. code-block:: sh